wp-evolved/generator-evolved/README.md

 ### Start your project with Genesis

-Follow the Genesis setup instructions to get started.
+Follow the [Genesis Skeleton - Wordpress setup instructions](https://github.com/genesis/wordpress#genesis-wordpress) to get started.

 ### Theme Generator and Grunt

-Install generator-genesis-theme and Grunt CLI globally (you should already have Node, NPM, Yeoman, Bower and Genesis Wordpress installed from the previous step)
+Install generator-genesis-evolution and Grunt CLI globally (you should already have Node, NPM, Yeoman, Bower and Genesis Skeleton - Wordpress installed from the previous step)

 ```
-$ npm install -g generator-genesis-theme grunt-cli
+$ npm install -g generator-genesis-evolution grunt-cli
 ```

-CD to your project and initiate the Gensis Theme generator
+CD to your project and initiate the Gensis Evolution generator

 ```
-$ yo genesis-theme
+$ yo genesis-evolution
 ```

-It'll ask you a series of questions (many should already be pre-populated from the Genesis setup).
+It'll ask you a series of questions (many should already be pre-populated from the Genesis Skeleton setup).

 ## Getting Started